kiwix/kiwix-js/README.md

 You can build a bundled version by running `npm install` and `npm run build` in the root directory of this repo.
 Alternatively, a bundled version is served as a web app for testing from https://kiwix.github.io/kiwix-js/dist/ (also available on the `gh-pages` branch of this repo, under `/dist`).

-### Installing unsigned extensions in Chromium
+### Installing signed or unsigned extension files in Chromium

-If you need to install an unsigned extension version, e.g. if your browser doesn't support Manifest V3, then you will need to download an unsigned ZIP file from a relevant directory in https://download.kiwix.org/release/browsers/, or else a nightly version from https://download.kiwix.org/nightly/.
-Open the extension management page in your browser, e.g. chrome://extensions/ or edge://extensions/, and turn on Developer mode.
+If you need to install Chromium (Chrome or Edge) extension from a file instead of from a Store, e.g. if your browser doesn't support Manifest V3, then you will need to download a signed or unsigned CRX or ZIP file from a relevant directory in https://download.kiwix.org/release/browsers/, or else a nightly version from https://download.kiwix.org/nightly/.
+Files with `mv2` in their filename are in the legacy Manifest V2 format.

+To install your CRX or ZIP, open the extension management page in your browser, e.g. chrome://extensions/ or edge://extensions/, and turn on Developer mode.
 Now, you should be able to drag and drop the ZIP file into this page.
 Verify the extension is showing in the management page.

+Files that we deliver with a `.crx` file extension are files that have been validated by the Edge or Chrome Stores, and you should be able to install these as "first-class" apps.
+ZIP files provided in https://download.kiwix.org/release/browsers/, or the ones labelled `signed` in nightly, are actually signed CRX files that have been renamed with a `.zip` extension to facilitate downloading and installing them in Chromium browsers.
+Although signed, you cannot install them as CRX files, because they have not been validated by the
+Chrome or Edge Stores.
+For this reason, the browser will periodically ask you if you want to turn off developer-mode extensions.
+Just choose "ask again in two weeks".

-Alternatively, if drag-and-drop is difficult, you can instead unzip the extension ZIP into a folder, and note the location.
+If drag-and-drop is difficult, you can instead unzip the extension ZIP into a folder, and note the location.
 Then select "Load unpacked" and choose  the folder that contains the unzipped extension.

-The browser will periodically ask you if you want to keep developer mode extensions installed.
+To unzip these with a utility like 7Zip, you will need to change the extension name to `.crx`.
+On Linux, `unzip` can read them without changing the filename.

 ### Limitations